Eyebrow Lift Surgery

 Incisions can be placed at the hairline, behind the hairline, or in some cases, above the brow or in the mid-forehead.
 Your surgeon can help you select the best technique suited to your particular situation.

-Making the Decision For a Forehead Lift
+Making the Decision For an Eyebrow Lift

 Whether you are having surgery for functional or cosmetic reasons, your choice of a qualified facial plastic surgeon is of paramount importance.
 During the consultation, the surgeon will examine your facial structure, the condition of your skin, and your hairline in order to decide where incisions should be made.
 A thorough medical history will be obtained so that your surgeon can consider any medical conditions that may heighten surgical risks.
 A detailed description of the procedure will also include a discussion of risk involved.